tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 Four more views are easy to change with little impact: `transform_view`, `zip_transform_view`, `adjacent_transform_view`, and `take_while_view`.
-Each of these views stores the its invocable in the view, and has an iterator type that contains a pointer back to the view.
+Each of these views stores its invocable in the view, and has an iterator type that contains a pointer back to the view.
 However, as stated in the Motivation section, if the invocable ("`F f`" for the first three, "`Pred pred`" for `take_while_view`, just "`f`" hereafter) has a size no larger than